College students who identify as LGBTQ, and their allies on campus, have a big opportunity to score free money towards their tuition costs.

 Scholarship awards vary in size.
 Many give the students selected $1,000 or less.

 A few, however, are more lucrative.

-The National Organization of Gay and Lesbian Scientists and Technical Professionals, for example, awards two $5,000 scholarships annually to LGBTQ students and their champions who are pursuing a career in STEM — science, technology, engineering or math.
+The National Organization of Gay and Lesbian Scientists and Technical Professionals, for example, awards scholarships worth up to $5,000 annually to LGBTQ students and their champions who are pursuing a career in STEM — science, technology, engineering or math.

 And those worth between $10,000 and $12,000 are available through the Pride Foundation for students who live in the Pacific Northwest; the Live Out Loud organization for LGBTQ students in New York, Connecticut and New Jersey; and the Point Foundation, which awards top students with financial need and a proven track record of community involvement.

 Some of the most generous scholarships, however, are available through private companies.

 To find scholarships for which you may be eligible, students can touch base with the LGBTQ center at their school(s) of choice.